subhrodeepg/Portfolio-Maker/README.md

 - individuals interested in monitoring a certain sector

 I choose this project because I am interested in financial technologies, and I am an amateur investor.

+##User Stories

+- As a user, I want to create a portfolio
+- As a user, I want to add a stock to the portfolio
+- As a user, I want to delete a stock from a portfolio
+- As a user, I want to see the number of total number of portfolios and number of stocks within each